Travers Park

 Travers Park is a 2 acre community park and playground in Jackson Heights, Queens, New York City.
 It is located between 77th and 78th Streets, on the north side of 34th Avenue.
 More than half of the park is occupied by an asphalt play area, with basketball and tennis courts.
 A children's playground with leaf-and-vine shaped spray shower occupies about one third of the park.
-There are also restroom facilities, handball courts, a small picnic area and a bicycle rack.
-In 2012, a segment of adjacent 78th Street was transformed in a permanent Street Plaza and the sports area of a nearby school was bought by New York City and added to the park.
-Although Travers Park is surrounded by trees, it does not have a lawn or any significant green space.
+There are also restroom facilities, handball courts, a dog run, picnic tables, a bicycle rack, benches, tables, and a lawn.
+In 2012, a segment of adjacent 78th Street was transformed into a permanent Street Plaza; the sports area of a nearby school was also bought by New York City and added to the park.

 Travers Park is a heavily used park.
 It is located in City Council District 25, which ranks 50th out of 51 Council Districts in the city in terms of park space, according to the nonprofit group New Yorkers for Parks; the only Council district in the city with less park space is on Manhattan's Upper East Side, near Central Park.